 Dust some flour on a flat surface.
 Lightly dust your wood rolling pin and start working the dough.
 Do not press too hard, give the dough some time to respond to the pin and start softening up.
 Flip it a couple of times, dust it with flour, and mostly importantly do not guess the size.
 Keep the buttered pan close and prop it on top of the dough from time to time.
 Keep in mind that you will have to roll the dough a bit wider, as the pan has edges that need to be completely covered.
 Place the dough into the tart pan and, using a fork, poke holes into it to prevent swelling during the cooking process.

 Pour the egg mixture slowly into the dough, using a spoon to make sure you create an even layer.
-Get creative and place thepotatoes very gently on top of the egg mixture, creating a pleasant concentric pattern.
-Sprinkle the top of the cake with freshly Parmesan, 3 or 4 small tabs of and some ground pepper.
+Get creative and place the sliced potatoes very gently on top of the egg mixture, creating a pleasant concentric pattern.
+Sprinkle the top of the cake with freshly grated Parmesan, 3 or 4 small tabs of butter and some ground pepper.
 Place the pan on a sheet tray.

 Cook in the oven for about 45 minutes, but make sure you check the cake after the first half hour, turn it around once or twice, and keep an eye on its colour, which is the best indicator.
 The cake will be ready when the crust looks golden and the butter and cheese on top have become crisp and irresistible!
 When ready, let your new creation rest and settle for about 10 minutes, then remove from the pan and serve warm.